Mesothelioma

 Mesothelioma Diagnosis

-Commonly used imaging scans to diagnose mesothelioma include:
+Imaging scans to diagnose mesothelioma include:

-Through a biopsy, doctors remove fluid or tissue samples and look at them under a microscope to see if cancer cells are present.
-This is the only way to confirm your diagnosis.
+You may then need a biopsy if doctors think you have cancer.
+With a biopsy, doctors remove fluid or tissue samples and look at them under a microscope to see if cancer cells are present.
+This is the only way to confirm a mesothelioma diagnosis.

 Stages of Mesothelioma

 There are four stages of pleural mesothelioma.
-The other types are not classified into these same stages, but doctors may informally say you’re in an early or late stage depending on the cancer spread.
+The other types are not classified into these same stages, but doctors may informally say you’re in an early or late stage depending on your cancer spread.

 Mesothelioma Cell Types